Extension of algebroids Part I: The Construction: Action algebroids via multiplicative YM F -connections

-\begin{remark} As one sees in this proof, a possible choice for $\zeta$ along the orbits of $K$ is $- t_{\basicc} = t_K$, inducing an abelian structure on $E_H$.
-Indeed, this corresponds to a sort of Yang-Mills-Higgs theory induced by an abelian Lie algebra action; see \cite[Corollary 4.4.9 and Corollary 4.8.5]{Fischer:2021glc}. \end{remark}
+As one {also} sees in that proof, a possible choice for $\zeta$ along the orbits of $K$ may be $- t_{\basicc} = t_K$ { if one can lift $F$ into $E$ following $K$}, inducing an abelian structure on $E_H$.
+Indeed, this corresponds to a sort of Yang-Mills-Higgs theory induced by an abelian Lie algebra action; see \cite[Corollary 4.4.9 and Corollary 4.8.5]{Fischer:2021glc}. \end{remarks}